 These egg filled muffin cups makes a delicious breakfast or brunch.
-To create the cups I’m using high fiber English muffins.
+To create the cups, I’m using high fiber English muffins.
 They’re filled with a healthy medley of sauteed spinach, garlic, onions and tomatoes, plus a combination of eggs and whites.
 Finally, they’re topped with fat-free feta cheese.
-Each filling cup has 147 calories, 6 grams of fat and 4 Weight Watchers POINTS PLUS.
+Each filling cup has 147 calories, 6 grams of fat and 4 Weight Watchers SmartPoints.

 Prep Time: 25 minutes

 Bake Time: 15 minutes

-3 Oroweat Double Fiber English Muffins, split, see shopping tip
+3 Oroweat Double Fiber English Muffins, split, see shopping tips

 1 tablespoon reduced-fat butter or Smart Balance Light, melted

-1 teaspoon prepared yellow mustard or spicy brown mustard
+1 teaspoon yellow mustard or spicy brown mustard

 ½ cup onions, diced